Exemptions - Blue Badge, Motorcycles, Taxi & Private Hire

 Taxi and Private Hire

-You can pick up and drop off passengers on most red routes as long as you display your PHV (private hire vehicle) license.
-It will tell Police, CCTV operators and other road users that you're allowed to do this.
+Taxi drivers and private hire drivers can pick up and drop off passengers on most red routes, but if you are a private hire driver you'll need to display a red route exemption sticker as well as your private hire vehicle (PHV) licence, as this will tell Police, CCTV operators and other road users that you're allowed to do this.
 It also means that you'll avoid receiving a penalty charge.

-You can't stop on the parts of the red route with a wide red line, pedestrian crossings and zigzags.
+Neither taxis nor PHVs can stop on the parts of the red route with a wide red line, pedestrian crossings or zigzags.

 PHV - You can also cross bus lanes to gain access to the kerbside to pick up or drop off passengers, but must leave the bus lane straight away.